bmaupin/langtrends-data/README.md

 1. Add the language to `languages-metadata.json`

-   - The name should exactly match the output from `update-languages` (including the case)
+   - The name should exactly match the output from `validate-languages` (including the case)
    - `include` is the only required attribute

      > ⚠ If `include` is set to `true`, check [StackOverflow tags](https://stackoverflow.com/tags) to see if `stackoverflowTag` needs to be set